trailofbits/deepstate/README.md

 Test case reduction should work on any OS.

-## Fuzzing with Eclipser

-[Eclipser](https://github.com/SoftSec-KAIST/Eclipser) is a powerful new fuzzer/grey-box concolic tool with some of the advantages of symbolic execution, but with more scalability.
-DeepState supports Eclipser out of the box.
-To use it, you just need to

-- Install Eclipser as instructed at https://github.com/SoftSec-KAIST/Eclipser (you'll need to be on Linux)
-- Set the `ECLIPSER_HOME` environment variable to where-ever you installed Eclipser (the root, above `build`)
-- Make sure you compile your DeepState native without any sanitizers (QEMU, used by Eclipser, doesn't like them)

-After that, you can use Eclipser like this:

-`deepstate-eclisper <binary> --timeout <how long to test> --output_test_dir <where to put generated tests>`

-In our experience, Eclipser is quite effective, often better than libFuzzer, despite having a much slower test throughput.

 ## Fuzzing with AFL

 DeepState can also be used with a file-based fuzzer (e.g. AFL).
 There